 Involving faculty and the Advisory Council in ongoing, annual discussions to prioritize how open faculty lines are filled ensures the highest priority needs are addressed.
 It also enables changes in hiring priorities can be addressed due to changes in needs.
-The Chair and Associate Chair are currently involved in conversations with Elizabeth Vaughn (CAFE Associate Senior Director of Philanthropy) about developing plans to seek gifts to support endowed faculty lines.
+The Chair and Associate Chair will continue conversations with CAFE Office of Philanthropy about developing plans to seek gifts to support endowed faculty lines.